muziehdesign/designsystem/src/coding-guidelines.md

 ## naming
-- event emitters should be past tense of the action taken. e.g. `selected`, `opened`, `statusChanged`
+- event emitters should be past tense of the action taken or occurred. e.g. `selected`, `opened`, `statusChanged`